 Anticoagulant medicines work by interrupting part of the process that is involved in the formation of blood clots.
 This means that blood clots are less likely to form where they are not needed, but can still form when they are.

-Warfarin is a commonly prescribed anticoagulant medicine that is taken orally (swallowed) in tablet form.
+Warfarin is a commonly prescribed anticoagulant medicine that is taken orally (swallowed) as a tablet.
 Warfarin interferes with your body's natural chemical processes by targeting a substance called vitamin K.

 Vitamin K has an essential role to play in the production of prothrombin, which is a protein found in the blood.
-Prothrombin is a clotting factor, which plays an important part in the process of the formation of clots.
+Prothrombin plays an important part in the process of the formation of clots.
 If the production of vitamin K is slowed down, the production of prothrombin is also slowed.
 This means that it will take longer for blood clots to form.

-How well your anticoagulant medicine is working is measured using the international normalisation ratio (INR).
+How well your warfarin is working is measured using the international normalisation ratio (INR).

 The INR is a way of measuring how fast your blood clots.
 As INR is an internationally recognised test, it can be used by healthcare professionals around the world.

 During the test, a sample of your blood is taken and a chemical is added to it.
 The chemical starts a chain of chemical reactions that should make the blood in the sample clot (thicken).

 During the clotting process, a protein in the blood (prothrombin) turns into an enzyme called thrombin.
 The time that it takes the prothrombin to turn into thrombin is called the prothrombin time ("pro-time", or PT).
 This is measured in seconds.

 Your PT is compared with the PT of someone who is not taking warfarin.
 This gives your INR.
 Once your warfarin begin to work, your INR should start to increase.
 Normal INR ratings should be:

 between 0.8-1.2 for people who are not taking warfarin